 Preserved historical instruments provide a tangible link to our musical past.
-But pianos are delicate creatures, and unlike violins, violas, and cellos, they get actually worse with age, not better.
+But pianos are delicate creatures, and unlike violins, violas, and cellos, don’t always age very well.

-So when we find a video featuring a performance on a piano nearly 300 years old that sounds as good and this, it is a special treat.
+So when we find a video featuring a performance on a piano nearly 300 years old that sounds as good and this, it’s a special treat.

 This priceless instrument was made in 1720 by the inventor of the piano, Bartolomeo Cristofori (1655-1731).
 The video features pianist Dongsok Shin performing one of the first pieces ever written for the piano — a Sonata composed in 1732 from the 12 Sonate da cimbalo di piano e forte detto volgarmente di martelletti, Op.
 1, by Lodovico Giustini (1685-1743).

 The early fortepiano is part of the collections at Metropolitan Museum of Art in New York and is the oldest of three surviving Cristofori pianos.